rust-lang/rust/doc/tutorial.md

 briefly at how it is used.

-To see how `spawn_listener()` works, we will create a child task which receives `uint` messages, converts them to a string, and sends the string in response.
+To see how `spawn_listener()` works, we will create a child task that receives `uint` messages, converts them to a string, and sends the string in response.
 The child terminates when `0` is received.
-Here is the function which implements the child task:
+Here is the function that implements the child task:

 ~~~~
 # import comm::{port, chan, methods};